-\Only one course may be applied toward completion of both a major and a minor requirement.
+Only one course may be applied toward completion of both a major and a minor requirement.

 The minor grade-point average will be calculated from the first set of courses which satisfy the minor requirements.
-However, if a student's grade-point average in these courses falls below 2.0, and there are additional courses which are approved for inclusion in the minor, a student may elect to drop for purposes of the grade-point average calculation, one course graded below C and to replace this course with an approved alternate.
+However, if a student's grade-point average in these courses falls below 2.0, and there are additional courses which are approved for inclusion in the minor, a student may elect to drop for purposes of the grade-point average calculation, one course graded below C and to replace this course with an approved alternate. cal condition which precludes participation in such activities are exempt from the physical education requirement and must present a total of 120 hours of academic credit.
+Of the 122 hours hours of credit required, 96 hours must be taken in courses offered by departments and programs in the College of Arts and Sciences.
+The remaining 24 hours of credit may be taken in courses offered by any academic unit of The University of Vermont, although no more than eight credits of Military Studies may apply toward the degree.
+Courses taken on a pass/no pass basis may not be used toward the completion of any requirement listed below under sections C and D and E.

-- C. A student must complete the Distributive Requirement for the Bachelor of Science degree by completing six courses selected from at least two of the following areas: Foreign Language, Fine Arts, Literature, Humanities, and Social Sciences (see this page for a detailed description of the courses included in these areas).
-No courses applied toward satisfaction of the distributive requirements may be taken on a pass/no pass basis. - D. A student must complete an approved Major in the College of Arts and Sciences by satisfying the requirements specified by the department or program supervising the major (see page 64), and by maintaining a cumulative grade-point average of 2.0 in the major field.
+- B. A student must be matriculated in the College of Arts and Sciences and in residence at UVM during the period in which he or she earns 30 of the last 45 hours of academic credit applied toward the degree. - C. A student must complete the Distributive Requirement for the Bachelor of Science degree by completing six courses selected from at least two of the following areas: Foreign Language, Fine Arts, Literature, Humanities, and Social Sciences (see page 62 for a detailed description of the courses included in these areas).
+No courses applied toward satisfaction of the distributive requirements may be taken on a pass/no pass basis. - D. A student must complete an approved Major in the College of Arts and Sciences by satisfying the requirements specified by the department or program supervising the major (see page 65), and by maintaining a cumulative grade-point average of 2.0 in the major field.
 No more than 50 hours of credit in the major field may be used toward completion of the 122 hours of credit required for graduation.
 At least one-half of the credit hours used toward the major requirements must be taken at UVM.
 Of these at least 12 credits must be at or above the 100 level.
-Application of credits earned elsewhere to completion of the major is subject to approval by the appropriate department chairperson or program director.
+Application of credits earned elsewhere toward completion of the major is subject to approval by the appropriate department chairperson or program director.
 No courses applied toward satisfaction of major requirements may be taken on a pass/no pass basis.